Siarkowy/com.valvesoftware.Steam.CompatibilityTool.WineASIO/README.md

 ### Configure Proton

+Preferably, use an older Proton version like `7.0-6`, shipped by Steam.

-Preferably, install a dedicated, current version of Proton using [ProtonUp-Qt](https://flathub.org/apps/net.davidotek.pupgui2).
+Alternatively, install a dedicated, current version of Proton using [ProtonUp-Qt](https://flathub.org/apps/net.davidotek.pupgui2).

 It is necessary to restart Steam to pick up available Proton versions.